Azure/cortana-intelligence-quality-assurance/Technical Deployment Guide/README.md

 			- Enter the description provided with the query
 			- Click __Pin Visual__ in the upper right hand corner
 		- Queries (where *N* is the dataset you are working with)
-			- How many device_id with label=1 in waypoint *N* in the last 30 seconds
+			- How many device_id with label=1 in waypointÂ *N* inÂ theÂ lastÂ 30 seconds
-				- Description: No of ALS*N* fails in last 30 Seconds
+				- Description: No of ALS*N* fails in last 30 Seconds Â
-			- How many device_id with label=-1 in waypoint *N* in the last 30 seconds
+			- How many device_id with label=-1 in waypointÂ *N* in theÂ lastÂ 30 seconds
 				- Description: No of ALS*N* passes in last 30 Seconds
-			- device_id with label=-1 in waypoint *N* in the last 30 seconds
+			- device_id with label=-1 in waypointÂ *N* inÂ theÂ lastÂ 30 seconds
 				- Description: ALS*N* passes in last 30 seconds
-			- device_id with label=1 in waypoint *N* in the last 30 seconds
+			- device_id with label=1 in waypointÂ *N* inÂ theÂ lastÂ 30 seconds
 				- Description: ALS*N* fails in last 30 seconds